 Source of Funds should include the particular trust fund you wish to analyse, (e.g. ‘B0001’ for ‘Van Houten Bequest’)

 An example of output from this report is below.
 This report shows both the Income and Expenditure and Balance Sheet entries for the trust fund.
 It is important to understand the information presented in the report to prevent Balance Sheet reserves from being spent incorrectly.
-For advice in this area, contact trusts.finance@admin.ox.ac.uk.
+For advice in this area, contact trusts@admin.ox.ac.uk.